top of page

 Morning

-• Surf lesson at Crescent Head or bodyboarding
+• Surf lesson at Crescent Head or bodyboarding.

-• Surf schools available during school holidays
+• Surf schools are available during school holidays.

 Afternoon

-• Crescent Head Country Club
+• Crescent Head Country Club.

-• Play 9 holes or mini-golf with ocean views
+- Play 9 holes or mini-golf with ocean views.

-• Parents can enjoy a drink while kids run on the grass
+- Parents can enjoy a drink while kids run on the grass.

 Evening